BruteForceForGlory/MINeDHackathon/README.md

 The code for the same has been provided in the MaskCreator.m file.

 The images for AS type diamond after image processing have been uploaded in the release v1.0.1.
-These images include the desired target images almost resemble the image of the diamond after removal of background.
+These images include the desired target images which almost resemble the image of the diamond after removal of background.
 These images are used to train the model as the desired output to be achieved.
-A sample of the image is given below.
+A sample of this image is given below in the 3rd row and 1st column.

 The primary task here is accomplished here but we always want a model to obtain faster results :).